Now available on the iTunes App Store

 Learning mode (touch the '?' icon) shows the note names for each button when pushed or pulled.

-On the C/G and Baritina C/G versions only, press touch the '?' icon a second time for "Dynamic Learning Mode"
+On the C/G and Baritina C/G versions only, touch the '?' icon a second time for "Dynamic Learning Mode"

 This shows the notes for each button in realtime depending on push or pull.